thedavidang/CSC4151/DEV_SETUP.md

 # Beta Testing/Development Setup
-- If you are a Beta-tester that does not have a smartphone device with Android 9 (Pie) or Android 10 (Q) installed, then you can follow these steps to run the WalletWatch app in an emulator on your computer.
+- If you are a Beta-tester that does not have a smartphone device with Android 9 (Pie) or up installed, then you can follow these steps to run the WalletWatch app in an emulator on your computer.
 - If you would like to contribute to this open-source project, then these steps will get you setup in the development environment.

 ## Step-By-Step Walkthrough